Tips for Photo Shoots at Palm Springs Windmills!

 Look at the patterns made in the sand out here….beautiful.

-The first two shots below were taken on the north side of the I-10, by Dillon Road & Highway 62.
+The shots below were taken on the north side of the I-10, by Dillon Road & Highway 62.

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World

-Wall Road & Tipton Road both cross the freeway, right around the Highway 62 area ~ & you can get cool shots from the bridge (as long as it’s safe & traffic-free)!
+Wall & Tipton Roads both cross the freeway, around the Highway 62 area ~ & you can get cool shots from the bridge (as long as it’s safe)!

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World

-This is one of my favorite windmill shots ~ & it was taken on the “other” side of the freeway (north side, by Dillon Road).
-Gives more of a long shot perspective, with the San Jacinto Mountains in the distance.
+This is one of my favorite windmill shots ~ taken on the “other” side of the freeway (north side, by Dillon Road).

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World

-Thanks for reading about these “Tips for Photo Shoots at Palm Springs Windmills!”
-As for hotels, if you’re looking for mid-century modern chic with some fabulous pool parties, check out my post on some of the hippest hotels in Palm Springs…
+Thanks for reading these tips!
+As for hotels, if you’re looking for mid-century modern vibes with the potential for some fabulous pool parties, check out my post on some of the hippest hotels in Palm Springs…

 xoxo Noelia